Section 1: Hero

 Gerald's Story

 Getting Back Behind the WheelGerald Guevara is a 34-year-old cab driver from Cebu who experienced a stroke in August 2024.
-He has Broca's aphasia—he can understand everything, read, and type, and now uses AAC to communicate verbally."Pero pag nakilala mo ang panginoon everything will be fine" - Gerald
+He has dysarthria and dysphagia — a motor speech and swallowing disorder that affects the muscles used for speech, not the brain's ability to understand or form language.
+He can understand everything, read, and type, and now uses Junbell to communicate verbally."Pero pag nakilala mo ang panginoon everything will be fine" - Gerald

 (But when you know the Lord, everything will be fine)After months of depression and frustration, Gerald found Junbell.
-Now he's testing Junbell 3-BA (Bisaya version) and JunType keyboard to communicate with family and others as he prepares to return to his cab, potentially."Mas naging easier yung communication ko sa mga kasama ko sa bahay"
+Now he's testing Junbell 4 (Bisaya version) with JunType keyboard and JunReady to communicate with family and others as he prepares to return to his cab, potentially."Mas naging easier yung communication ko sa mga kasama ko sa bahay"

 (Communication with my housemates has become much easier) - January 2026[Watch Video: Gerald communicates with his aunt using JunType]Gerald represents millions of younger stroke survivors who need